mrccnt/apache2-reverse-proxy-box/README.md

 **Apache2 HTML Auth Form**

-While authenticating via apache we do not want to use the browser specific basic buth box.
+While authenticating via apache we do not want to use the browser specific basic auth box.
 Instead we want to use a html form that we can style as desired.

 ## Setup